 In these stories, if they are to have happy endings, there is the need for a Dues-ex-Machina.
 In the Lord of The Rings the Great Eagles save Frodo and Samwise from the volcanic eruptions of Mount Doom.
 In The Chronicles of Thomas Covenant, the Creator of the Land intervenes to save Covenant’s life.
 At the end, The Unbeliever begs not for his life, but that of his friend, Saltheart Foamfollower.
 The Creator reminds Covenant that if he saves the giant’s life, the Arch of Time would break, and Lord Foul would be free to ravage our world.
 The Arch of Time is broken.

-I called Donald Trump Lord Foul during the Republican National Convention.
+I called Donald Trump Lord Foul during the Republican National Convention in 2016.
 The accuracy of my sardonic comparison strengthened with my recent reading of The Power that Preserves.
 Like Lord Foul of the Land, Trump is determined to undermine all the work that went before him.
 His only reasoning is the work was accomplished by someone that stoked his jealously.
 The entire Trump Presidency revolves around his focused despite for Barrack Obama.